-As part of the terms and conditions of employment of its officers, the Group makes contributions towards the cost of post-employment benefits.
-Although these benefits will not actually be payable until employees retire, the Group has a commitment to make the payments that needs to be disclosed at the time that employees earn their future entitlement.
+As part of the terms and conditions of employment of its officers, the Chief Constable makes contributions towards the cost of post employment benefits.
+Although these benefits will not actually be payable until employees retire, the Chief Constable has a commitment to make the payments that needs to be disclosed at the time that employees earn their future entitlement.

-The Group participates in two post-employment schemes:
+The Chief Constable participates in two post-employment schemes:

-The Local Government Pension Scheme (LGPS), administered locally by Carmarthenshire County Council - this is a funded defined benefit CARE (Career Average Revalued Earnings) scheme, meaning that the Group and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets.

-The Police Officer Pension Scheme - this is an unfunded defined benefit CARE scheme, consequently the fund has no investment assets.
-Benefits payable are funded by contributions from employers and employees with any difference between benefits payable and contributions receivable being met by the top-up grant from the Home Office.
+- The Local Government Pension Scheme, administered locally by Carmarthenshire County Council this is a funded defined benefit CARE (Career Average Revalued Earnings) scheme, meaning that the Chief Constable and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets.
+It should be noted that all staff are employed by the PCC, however for the majority of staff direction and control lies with the Chief Constable.
+Costs have been apportioned to reflect this. - The Police Officer Pension Scheme this is an unfunded defined benefit CARE (Career Average Revalued Earnings) scheme, consequently the fund has no investment assets.
+Benefits payable are funded by contributions from employers and employees with any difference between benefits payable and contributions receivable being met by the top up grant from the Home Office via the Commissioner.